-- To regulate the display of signs and associated structures. - To provide for signs that are compatible with the amenity and visual appearance of an area, including the existing or desired future character. - To ensure signs do not contribute to excessive visual clutter or visual disorder. - To ensure that signs do not cause loss of amenity or adversely affect the natural or built environment or the safety, appearance or efficiency of a road.
+- To ensure signs do not contribute to excessive visual clutter or visual disorder. - To ensure that signs do not cause loss of amenity or adversely affect the natural or built environment or the safety, appearance or efficiency of a road.